 What does this mean?

-It means that you can expect a WRAP program modeled on best practices to engage individuals in an understanding that they have personal resources they can use to direct their own wellness, help themselves stay well, help themselves feel better, and equip supporters to best support them in times of crisis.
+It means you can expect a WRAP program modeled on best practices to engage individuals in an understanding that they have personal resources to use for directing their own wellness, helping themselves stay well, helping themselves feel better, and equipping supporters who best support them in times of Crisis.
 A WRAP program modeled on best practices is one that utilizes facilitators who have been trained by people who are qualified to lead a WRAP facilitator training and have met the criteria for the facilitator certificate.
 That certificate process prepares them to effectively facilitate WRAP as presented in the Facilitator Manual and offer fidelity to the model that has shown positive results in recovery and wellness.

 People can also meet the prerequisite for attending the WRAP Facilitator Training (instead of attending the 2-3 day Introduction) by taking a Correspondence Course offered by the Copeland Center.
 Correspondence Course

 Essential to the success of the model used in the study is a strong foundation in a core set of Values and Ethics.The Copeland Center’s training process for WRAP Group Facilitation is based on embracing the skills to model these core Values and Ethics.Values and Ethics